ChromwellLabnao/ChromwellLabnao/README.md

 I’m a **passionate software developer** and fresh graduate with a focus on building **real-world business solutions** that automate operations, save time, and boost productivity.

-From automating inventory and sales for motorcycle shops to digitizing attendance tracking in construction firms, I develop systems that work where it matters — **in the field**.
+From automating inventory and sales to digitizing attendance tracking, I develop systems that work where it matters — **in the field**.

 ---